Local Water Done Well: A sustainable future for our water services

 Local Water Done Well will see water services remain under local government control, while ensuring a strong emphasis on meeting economic, environmental and water-quality regulatory requirements.

-Councils have been investigating several options for water service delivery into the future and must submit a Water Services Delivery Plan to the Government in early September 2025.
+Councils have been investigating options for water service delivery into the future, consulted with the public, and must submit a Water Services Delivery Plan to the Government in early September 2025.

 This plan must demonstrate our commitment to deliver water services in a way that: